DonRomanos/Challenge_Natural_comparison/Readme.md

-# Alphanumerical Comparison
+# Write a C++ natural sorting algorithm

 A small problem I once encountered and deemed interesting.

 ## Task

-Provide an algorithm that can sort strings in alphanumerical order.
-This is the way a human would usually order it, e.g.
+We want to sort a collection of strings which contain letters and numbers in a natural way, meaning like a human would.
+Example sequence after sorting:

+* abcd0001
+* abcd01
 * abcd1
-* abcd01
-* abcd001
+* abcd10
-* ...
+* abcd1000

 This is in contrast to the standard lexicographical comparison the regular strings use, but often needed for example for UIs to show data in a correct and expected order.

+I added a few specialities, e.g. we differentiate prepending zeros in numbers, and we consider cases of letters.

 ### Requirements

-Provide a function that takes two character sequences and returns a bool, creating an ordering so that:

-* abcd1 is smaller than abcd01
-* it can handle really large sequences > ...
+Provide a function that can be passed to **std::sort** which will sort the elements so that all of the following requirements are met.

+* natural order is fulfilled with any numbers, e.g.  "abc2c" comes before "abc10c"
+* if two numbers are equal but have a different number of prepending zeros, the one with more prepending zeros should come first, e.g. "0010_abc" before "010_abc"
+* capital letters should come first, e.g. "Abc" before "abc"
 * you do not need to consider negative numbers e.g. - is not treated as part of a number
-* prepeding zeros have to be considered so that sequences with less zeros come first
+* floating point numbers are also not considered e.g. "abc100.2" and "abc100.01" don't have to work

 **This should be fulfilled when all unit tests are green!**

 ## Goal

-Play a bit around with google benchmark, some of the new standards keywords.
+Write a conciouscious implementation of a common algorithm, consider readability and performance.

 **Note:**
 There is a benchmark, where you can compare your implementation against mine in terms of performance.
 I am really curious about any results you get, let me know.